Generalized Alternating Projections on Manifolds and Convex Sets: Manifolds

-We now show that the faster rate in Theorem \ref{thm:manifold-linear-rate} holds not only in distance to the intersection, but also to a point $x^*\in\M\cap\N$.
+We now show that the faster rate in Theorem \ref{thm:manifold-linear-rate} holds not only in terms of the distance to the intersection, but also to a point $x^*\in\M\cap\N$.
 A similar result can be found in \cite{andersson2013alternating} for the alternating projections method.